Envirometrix/PredictiveSoilMapping/main.md

 depth, is the depth at which root penetration is strongly inhibited because of physical (including soil temperature), chemical or hydrological characteristics [@SSDS1993 p.60].
-Restriction means the inability to support more than a very few fine or few very fine roots if depth from the soil surface and water state, other than the occurrence of frozen water, are not limiting.
-For some crops like cotton plants or soybeans, and possibly other crops with less abundant roots than the grasses, the very few class is used instead of the few class.
+Restriction means the inability to support more than a very few fine (or few very fine roots) if depth from the soil surface and water state, other than the occurrence of frozen water, are not limiting.
+For some crops like cotton plants or soybeans, and possibly other crops with less abundant roots than the grasses, the “very few” class is used instead of the “few” class.
 The restriction may be below where plant roots normally occur because of limitations in water state, temperatures, or depth from the surface.
 This evaluation can be based on the specific plants that are important